AmyLiNow/shortcut-survival-game/README.md

 # shortcut-survival-game
-Game to practice your keyboard shortcut knowledge
+Game for my students to test their keyboard shortcut knowledge!